-Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision Î Daily opportunities for parents/carers to meet with class teachers; 8.40 - 8.55 and at the end of the school day.
-All parents/carers are invited to attend parent's evenings (1 per term) and are provided with an alternative session or consultation over the phone if they cannot attend.
-Parents/carers know who to contact if they have a concern.
-Half termly open afternoons to invite parents into partake in pupil's immersive learning is offered.
-Parents/Carers are invited to termly 'end of term outcomes', with links to the local community.
-An open dialogue is encouraged between teachers/TAs and parents, often facetoface sometimes by phone or email.
-Gwinear School website and weekly newsletter provides up-to-date information about the school experience.
-Curriculum information is sent home termly and shared on our website.
-Annual reports are sent home in the summer term.
-The school website is regularly updated Families are invited to attend information sessions regarding supporting their child/ren at home.
-Parents are able to contact school at any time regarding concerns.
-Education sites give parents information about their child/children's learning.
-IEP (Individual education/provision map) review meetings within the first 4 weeks of each term, in addition to November and March progress meetings with both the class teacher and Special Educational Needs Coordinator (SENDCo).
-Headteacher or SENDCo support parents/carers in signposting support e.g. Early Help Hub.
-Parents are expected to attend, and be actively involved in, all IEP review meetings, as well as progress, TACs and Annual Reviews).
-Meetings are attended by both class teacher and Special Educational Needs Coordinator.
-Additional support meetings with Headteacher or SENDCo in managing needs when appropriate.
-Parent's views are an integral part of all planning.
-All documentation is presented in a format that is accessible to all parents.
-A questionnaire is sent to each family.
-Parents have been, in the past, provided with SEN workshops.
-Headteacher or SENDCo working to support parents/carers in signposting support e.g. Family Support, 'Team Around a Child' (TAC) meetings, multiagency meetings and regular meetings between school, home and external professionals.
-When appropriate home-school books are used to support communication with information for parents/carers and learning opportunities The School facebook page is updated weekly.
-Staff members on outside duty from 8.35 to support pupils and to be accessible to parents/carers.
-Parent/carer comments on home learning sheet. and transition between parents, staff and children.
-Pastoral support available 8.30 - 8.50 for children and parents to support transitional period, structure and changes. -- --
+1 Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision Î ✓ Daily opportunities for parents/carers to meet with class teachers; 8.40 - 8.55 and at the end of the school day. ✓ All parents/carers are invited to attend parent's evenings (1 per term) and are provided with an alternative session or consultation over the phone if they cannot attend. ✓ Parents/carers know who to contact if they have a concern. ✓ Termly open afternoons to invite parents into partake in pupil's immersive learning is offered. ✓ Parents/Carers are invited to termly 'end of term outcomes', with links to the local community. ✓ An open dialogue is encouraged between teachers/TAs and parents, often face-to-face sometimes by phone or email. ✓ Gwinear School website and weekly newsletter provides up-to-date information about the school experience. ✓ Curriculum information is sent home termly and shared on our website. ✓ Annual reports are sent home in the summer term. ✓ The school website is regularly updated ✓ Families are invited to attend information sessions regarding supporting their child/ren at home. ✓ Parents are able to contact school at any time regarding concerns. ✓ Education sites give parents information about their child/children's learning. ✓ IEP (Individual education/provision map) review meetings within the first 4 weeks of each term, in addition to November and March progress meetings with both the class teacher and Special Educational Needs Coordinator (SENDCo). ✓ Headteacher or SENDCo support parents/carers in signposting support e.g. Early Help Hub. ✓ Parents are expected to attend, and be actively involved in, all IEP review meetings, as well as progress, TACs and Annual Reviews).
+Meetings are attended by both class teacher and Special Educational Needs Coordinator. ✓ Additional support meetings with Headteacher or SENDCo in managing needs when appropriate. ✓ Parent's views are an integral part of all planning. ✓ All documentation is presented in a format that is accessible to all parents. ✓ A questionnaire is sent to each family. ✓ Parents have been, in the past, provided with SEN workshops. ✓ Headteacher or SENDCo working to support parents/carers in signposting support e.g. Family Support, 'Team Around a Child' (TAC) meetings, multi-agency meetings and regular meetings between school, home and external professionals.

+- with information for parents/carers and learning opportunities

+✓ Staff members on outside duty from 8.40 to support pupils and to be accessible to parents/carers. - ✓ Parent/carer comments on home learning sheet.